 The ERC-cancoop project has been testing these ideas, comparing intra- and inter- cooperation, but also tolerance around food, inequity aversion and prosocial behaviours in wolves and dogs at the Wolf Science Center.

-We have found that wolves are more successful at cooperating with conspecifics than dogs in a string-pulling task, although in both species cooperation is easier amongst closely bonded partners (link to publication).
-Wolves are also more tolerant around a food source such as a carcass than dogs (link to publication).
+We have found that wolves are more successful at cooperating with conspecifics than dogs in a string-pulling task, although in both species cooperation is easier amongst closely bonded partners.
+Wolves are also more tolerant around a food source such as a carcass than dogs.
 In fact whereas in wolves the subordinate individual will also get a piece of the carcass, in dogs, subordinates try to avoid conflicts and don’t even come close.
 Although when it comes to food-sharing, the social bond is also important, with more closely affiliated partners tolerating each other more around food.
-Both wolves and dogs respond equally negatively to unequal treatment (link to publication) when a human asks them to do something but rewards one partner more than the other, but in this case rank also plays a role, with more dominant animals reacting more strongly to unequal treatment than subordinate ones.
+Both wolves and dogs respond equally negatively to unequal treatment when a human asks them to do something but rewards one partner more than the other, but in this case rank also plays a role, with more dominant animals reacting more strongly to unequal treatment than subordinate ones.